Persian Lamb Shank and Vegetable Soup

 • Spice – turmeric, cumin, curry powder (I used Keen’s curry powder), ground cinnamon

 • Vegetable stock.
-Because I’m slow-cooking this soup I prefer to use vegetable soup and add the flavor from the lamb shanks to impart a more authentic flavor to the soup.
+Because I’m slow-cooking this soup I prefer to use vegetable stock and add the flavor from the lamb shanks to impart a more authentic flavor to the soup.
 You could also try beef stock if that is what you have on hand.

 • Water